-A VIRAL blog post claims that walking barefoot may increase the size of a man’s penis.
+A VIRAL blog post claims that walking barefoot may increase the size of a man’s genital

 It has also been reposted by a number of other blogs from Ghana, Uganda, and Nigeria, etc, including ihlayanews.com, GbetuTV.com, Gistvic.com, Naijapledge.com, Spyuganda.com, naijanewspapers.com.ng, and Hypercitigh.com, among others.

-That walking barefoot may increase the size of the penis.
+That walking barefoot may increase the size of a man’s genital.

-The report which started with a question “Did you know that simply taking your time to walk barefooted can significantly increase the size of your penis?” did not provide any verifiable medical and scientific sources for the information it presented.
+The report which started with a question “Did you know that simply taking your time to walk barefooted can significantly increase the size of your p***s [man’s genital] ?” did not provide any verifiable medical and scientific sources for the information it presented.

 Findings by the FactCheckHub revealed that the claim is not supported by any medical or well-studied scientific research.

 Contrary to the blog’s claim, the parents’ genes play significant roles in the formation of a person’s male member since it is genetic, Adrienne Santos-Longhurst wrote in an article published by healthline.com.

 “People assigned male at birth (AMAB) inherit the Y chromosome from a parent who was born with a p***s, just like people assigned female at birth (AFAB) inherit the X chromosome from a parent who was born with a vulva,” she said.